Johann Bernhard Bach:

 Bach: a dynasty of genuinely gifted musicians.
 The “most versatile and outstanding figure of Baroque violin playing,” and the musician directing BFO’s early music concerts for years, Midori Seiler has created a program featuring works by four members of the Bach family.
-In addition to her solo for the violin concerto which she reconstructed, resident harpsichordist of the orchestra Soma Dinyés and Hanna Herfurtner, described in a review as singing “quite brilliantly and consistently,” will take center stage.
-The historical correctness of the costumes and authenticity of motions are guaranteed by a top expert of Baroque gesture, Sigrid T’Hooft.
+In addition to playing his solo for the violin concerto which he reconstructed, resident BFO harpsichordist Soma Dinyés will take center stage along with the world-renowed soprano, Emőke Baráth.

 Though most of the works of Bach’s second cousin, Johann Bernhard, are lost, four surviving orchestral suites have been performed from time to time since their first publication in 1988.
 The eight-movement Suite No. 4 in D major opens with a characteristically French overture abounding in dotted rhythms; this is followed by lively Caprices, a Marche, nimble Passepied dances, a lyrical Air and a piece portraying joy.